-Asparagus season is here!
-Grocery stores have huge stacks of fresh asparagus right now.
-It's abundant, so it's cheap!
-Today is your opportunity to indulge when the quality is at its peak.
+Asparagus season is almost here!
+Soon, grocery stores will have huge stacks of fresh, perfect asparagus.
+When it's abundant, it's cheap!
+Take advantage of the opportunity to indulge when the quality is at its peak and the lowest price.

 Years later, I was the momma encouraging a love for vegetables.
 When we moved to the farm, the previous owners had a large, well-established asparagus patch.

-So, every spring from April to early June, we gobbled up every tender spear of fresh asparagus we could find.
+So, every spring from April to early June, we gobbled up every tender spear of perfect asparagus we could find.
+It was such a luxury!

-To keep it producing, you can only cut it for about six weeks every spring.
-It needs time to grow its tall ferny-looking tops for the rhizomes to recharge for another season.
+You can only cut it for about six weeks every spring to keep it producing.
+It needs time to grow its tall, ferny-looking tops for the rhizomes to recharge for another season.

 We left the farm years ago.
 If I had planted asparagus at our new home, we would have been harvesting our own for several years.
 Ah, hindsight.

+Wash the asparagus under cold running water.
 Next, snap off the woody stem end of a pound of fresh asparagus.
-The magic is when you bend the stalk, it will snap at precisely the spot where it turns from tough to tender.
+The magic is when you bend the stalk; it will snap at precisely the spot where it turns from tough to tender.

 Lay the stalks in a glass baking dish.
-Arrange the spears "head to tail," so about half the tips are on one end of the pan and half on the other end.
+I love using glass dishes for so many recipes!
+Arrange the spears "head to tail," so about half the tips are on one end of the pan and half on the other.

 Add about a tablespoon of water and arrange the lemon slices on top of the asparagus.
 Cover the pan with plastic film and microwave for 3-5 minutes.